CKEditor: CKEditor 5

 After five years, in 2018, CKEditor 5’s first stable version was introduced.
-With its code rewritten from scratch, CKEditor 5 has a custom data model and architecture.
+With its code rewritten from scratch, CKEditor 5 has a custom data model and plug-in-based architecture.
 The editor implements Operational Transformation for the tree-structured model as well as many other mechanisms which were required to create a real-time collaborative UX.

-CKEditor 5 is a JavaScript framework offering a rich API to develop any editing solution.
+CKEditor 5 is a JavaScript framework offering a rich API for developing any type of editing solution.
 CKEditor 5 also offers builds, which are ready-to-use editors; there are currently 5 builds available to download: Classic, Inline, Balloon, Balloon block and Document.

-CKEditor Ecosystem
+CKEditor AI

-In October 2017, CKSource launched the CKEditor Ecosystem.
-As of 2023 it consists of the following products: